 - How will the potential health, social and cultural impacts of fracking be assessed?

-into the groundwater and more methane to be released into to our
+gas to leak into the groundwater and more methane to be released

-lease, private freehold or native title land and frack for gas without
+pastoral lease, private freehold or native title land and frack for

 - Where landholders do have a right to veto, or to compensation, how is their decision process informed?